TOMToolkit/tom_alertstreams/README.md

 Each Kafka stream that your TOM listens to (via `readstreams`) will have a configuration dictionary in your `settings.py` `ALERT_STREAMS`. `ALERT_STREAMS` is a list of configuration dictionaries, one dictionary for each Kafka stream.
-Here's an example `ALERT_STREAMS` configuration for two Kafka streams:
+Here's an example `ALERT_STREAMS` configuration for three Kafka streams:
 [SCiMMA Hopskotch](https://scimma.org/hopskotch.html),
 [GCN Classic over Kafka](https://gcn.nasa.gov/quickstart), and [ANTARES](https://nsf-noirlab.gitlab.io/csdc/antares/client/).